Technigo/project-movies/README.md

 ## The problem

 This week, I started with the css design with fake data.
-Then I followed the instructions to fecth data in the 'themoviedb.org' API and get the movies, and the react-router was included to switch between pages.
-Finally I added a loader because the movies fecth takes some miliseconds.
-I fix some css details at the end to achieve the design.
+Then I followed the instructions to fecth data in the 'themoviedb.org' API and get the movies, and then react-router was included to switch between pages.Also I added a loader because the movies fecth takes some miliseconds and the NotFound page in case of send a movie detail request with a movie ID which doesn't exist in the API for example when a user tries to write directly an invalid movie ID.
+Finally, I fixed some css details at the end to achieve the design and cleaned the code.

 ## View it live